 - Click Save.
 You will be asked if you want to proceed without testing the settings:

 Click Yes to proceed anyway, or click No and see here to first test your settings.

-Once saved, all users that have an e-mail address configured in the Users page and an assigned role that grants them View permissions on the Alerts page receive email alerts every time a Fatal or Error alert is encountered, and a daily detailed report of all alerts.
+Once saved, all accounts that have an e-mail address configured in the Manage Access page and an assigned role that grants them View permissions on the Alerts page receive email alerts every time a Fatal or Error alert is encountered, and a daily detailed report of all alerts.

 After entering your settings in the Mail tab as detailed above, you can ensure alert emails are functioning properly using the Test Mail Settings feature: